 This list of men includes kings, generals, a patriarch, and a teacher, yet there is no indication that any of these men felt affronted by the women who guided and advised them.
 Nor is their any indication that their masculinity was threatened or diminished because they followed directions and instructions given by women.
 (These things seem to be a problem for men such as John Piper.)

-Moreover, in all these, and several other, episodes recorded in the Bible, there is not the slightest hint that the men were acting improperly by heeding the words of women.
-Rather, the men benefitted by listening to women, as did, in some cases, whole communities, and even the nation of God’s people.
+Moreover, in all these and several other episodes recorded in the Bible, there is not the slightest hint that the men were acting improperly by heeding the words of women.
+Rather, the men benefited by listening to women, as did, in some cases, whole communities and even the nation of God’s people.

 25 Biblical Roles for Biblical Women